Robjects-Community/whatismyadapter/README.md

 You should now be able to use the defined aliases in your terminal session, look at 'dev_aliases.txt' for more information on what aliases are available.

 ### Useful Aliases
-Once you have setup aliases, you can use them to run commands in the project container more easily.
 Here are the following aliases that would help manage the project:

-### Useful Aliases
 - `willow_shell`: Run cake in the main project container
 - `willowcms_shell`: Get a bash shell in the main project container (alias for `willow_shell`)

 ### CakePHP Command Aliases
-- run project-specific cakephp commands
+Here are some useful aliases for running CakePHP commands:

 ```bash
 willow_shell
 ```

-> Note:
-> - All cakephp commands should be run inside the project container unless pre-pending `willow_shell`
-> - running `willow_shell` is the equivalent as running `bin/cake` inside the container.
-Therefore, you can use `willow_shell` to run any cakephp command without having to enter the container manually.
+> Note: Running `willow_shell` is the equivalent as running `bin/cake` inside the container.
+Therefore, you can use `willow_shell` to run any cakephp command without having to enter `bin/cake` before every command.

 ### Using the Project Container

 1) Get into the main project container using `docker-compose exec [NAME_OF_YOUR_CONTAINER] /bin/bash` (or alias `willowcms_shell` after setting up aliases)
 2) Once in the container, run `bin/cake migrations migrate` to migrate the DB just like you would in a normal cakephp setup
 3) Terminal in the container and run `bin/cake migrations seed` to seed the DB

+## Extra Notes

 > Note: The project doesn't contain any initial seed data as all seeding is already managed through commands in the `manage.sh` scripts.
 You will need to create your own seed files in the `config/Seeds` directory if you plan on using the seeding functionality according to the CakePHP documentation.